-Cell volume regulation in response to osmotic challenge is integrated into a signal transduction network regulating various cell functions (Jakab et al. 2002, Lang et al. 1998a, b, Wehner et al. 2003).
-Cell swelling-induced peptide secretion represents an important cellular reaction when material stored in secretory vesicles is expulsed as a secretory burst of peptide hormones or enzymes from various types of cells including endocrine, neurons, leukocytes or those of the exocrine pancreas (Štrbák and Greer 2000).
+Cell volume regulation in response to osmotic challenge is integrated into a signal transduction network regulating various cell functions (Lang et al. 1998a, b, Jakab et al. 2002, Wehner et al. 2003).
+Cell swellinginduced peptide secretion represents an important cellular reaction when material stored in secretory vesicles is expulsed as a secretory burst of peptide hormones or enzymes from various types of cells including endocrine, neurons, leukocytes or those of the exocrine pancreas (Štrbák and Greer 2000).
 Dynamics of the secretory response to cell swelling is similar to that induced by other specific or non-specific secretagogues (Bačová et al. 2006a).
-The cell swelling as a nonspecific stimulator of protein/peptide release with limited selectivity (Bačová et al. 2005, Najvirtová et al. 2003) is a suitable tool for characterization of peptide secretion from various cells and tissues (Štrbák and Greer 2000, Štrbák 2006).
+The cell swelling as a nonspecific stimulator of protein/peptide release with limited selectivity (Najvirtová et al. 2003, Bačová et al. 2005) is a suitable tool for characterization of peptide secretion from various cells and tissues (Štrbák and Greer 2000, Štrbák 2006).
 Although the mechanism of swelling-induced exocytosis is not fully understood, its comparison with signal transduction mediating glucose-induced insulin secretion indicates the presence of novel signaling pathway (Bačová et al. 2005).
-Hyposmotic stimulation of insulin secretion from pancreatic islets is independent from both the extracellular and intracellular Ca2+ (Bačová et al. 2005, Blackard et al. 1975, Straub et al. 2002), various insulin release inhibitors and ion-flux modifiers (Blackard et al. 1975, Straub et al. 2002), cannot be inhibited by noradrenaline (Bačová et al. 2005), does not involve protein kinase C (Bačová et al. 2005), G proteins or phospholipase A2 activation and is Nethyl maleimide insensitive (Bačová et al. 2007).
-Interestingly, glucose itself induces swelling of pancreatic ß-cells (Miley et al. 1997) and tumor-derived INS-1E cells (Jakab et al. 2006); therefore a possibility that swelling is integrated into glucose signaling should be also considered.
+Hyposmotic stimulation of insulin secretion from pancreatic islets is independent of both the extracellular and intracellular Ca2+ (Blackard et al. 1975, Straub et al. 2002, Bačová et al. 2005), various insulin release inhibitors and ion-flux modifiers (Blackard et al. 1975, Straub et al. 2002), cannot be inhibited by noradrenaline (Bačová et al. 2005), does not involve protein kinase C (Bačová et al. 2005), G proteins or phospholipase A2 activation and is N-ethyl maleimide insensitive (Bačová et al. 2007).
+Interestingly, glucose itself induces swelling of pancreatic β-cells (Miley et al. 1997) and tumor-derived INS-1E cells (Jakab et al. 2006); therefore a possibility that swelling is integrated into glucose signaling should be also considered.

-Secretion induced by extracellular hyposmolarity is due to the relative reduction of extracellular compared to intracellular osmolarity and not to dilution of any essential extracellular elements.
-If medium is made by the addition of equivalent osmolar amount of mannitol (Greer et al. 1983), sorbitol (Blackard et al. 1975, Straub et al. 2002), choline chloride (Blackard et al. 1975) or by biologically inactive L-glucose (Nikodemova et al. 1999) to maintain isosmolarity on both sides of the plasma membrane, no secretion is induced.
-If the medium is made hyperosmolar, secretion is not stimulated and is often suppressed (Kučerová and Štrbák 2001, Miley et al. 1997, Najvirtová et al. 2003, Sato et al. 1990, Wang et al. 1992).
-However, on return of the cells to an isosmolar medium, there is a prompt dose-related burst of 'off response' secretion whose magnitude is proportional to that of the preceding hyperosmolarity (Greer et al. 1985).
+Secretion induced by extracellular hyposmo-larity is due to the relative reduction of extracellular compared to intracellular osmolarity and not to dilution of any essential extracellular elements.
+If medium is made by the addition of equivalent osmolar amount of mannitol (Greer et al. 1983), sorbitol (Blackard et al. 1975, Straub et al. 2002), choline chloride (Blackard et al. 1975) or by biologically inactive L-glucose (Nikodémová et al. 1999) to maintain isosmolarity on both sides of the plasma membrane, no secretion is induced.
+If the medium is made hyperosmolar, secretion is not stimulated and is often suppressed (Sato et al. 1990, Miley et al. 1997, Najvirtová et al. 2003, Wang et al. 1992, Kučerová and Štrbák 2001).
+However, on return of the cells to an isosmolar medium, there is a prompt dose-related burst of 'off response' secretion the magnitude of which is proportional to that of the preceding hyperosmolarity (Greer et al. 1985).
 This indicates that it is the relative difference in intracellular vs. extracellular osmolar concentration which causes exocytosis rather than the absolute osmolarity of either compartment.